Slamy/CDi_MiSTer/README.md

 Digital gamepads, analog gamepads and mice are supported for use with this core.
 To play a title, load a CD and press on the play button at the start screen.
 CD images can be stored as CHD or CUE/BIN format.

+### OSD

+* Audio & Video
+  * Video Region
+    * PAL/NTSC - essentially a 50/60 Hz switch.
+PAL is preferred for the CD-i, reset required to apply
+  * Aspect Ratio
+  * Scale
+  * Vertical Crop - Off, On(270) - For improved integer scaling
+  * RGB Scale
+    * 0-255 - Full RGB range
+    * 16-235 - Reduced RGB range (might provide more accurate color / more contrast)
+* Hardware Config
+  * Disable VMPEG DVC - Reset core to take effect
+  * Overclock input device - Increase update rate (no longer accurate, but recommended for games)
+  * Fast CD Seek - Skip 20 sector seek delay, a real CDIC always ensures (might be unstable)
+  * CPU Turbo - Slightly increases CPU speed (might be unstable)
+  * NvRAM live update - Allows loading NvRAM from storage on CD image change without reset (might corrupt NvRAM)
+* Autoplay - Injects a kernel module into OS9 to skip the system menu and directly start the title (thx to CD-i Fan for this)

 ## Troubleshooting